Skip to content

 The Right Place, Inc.

-The Right Place has assisted thousands of West Michigan companies to invest more than $5.1 billion and 47,000 new jobs throughout the region.
+For 40 years The Right Place has offered confidential, comprehensive business support services in Greater Grand Rapids.
+Our team has assisted thousands of companies to spur more than $6 billion in investments and 50,000 new jobs throughout the region.

 Donors